vatstack/docs/validations.md

 [Australia’s GST number format](https://abr.business.gov.au/Help/AbnFormat) is a 11 digit number formed from a 9 digit unique identifier and 2 leading check digits.
 The identifier is issued to all entities registered in the [Australian Business Register (ABR)](https://abr.business.gov.au/).
 It is therefore also known as the Australian Business Number (ABN).
 Example **51 824 753 556**.

-Validate an ABN with Vatstack by providing 11 digits in your request.
-Vatstack will then automatically check against the ABR whether the business is registered for GST.
-Our announcement has more information about [ABN validation](https://vatstack.com/articles/australian-business-number-abn-validation).
+Validate an ABN, or ACN by providing 11 digits, or 9 digits, respectively in your request.
+Vatstack automatically checks against the ABR whether the business or company is registered for GST.
+Our announcement has more information about [ABN or ACN validation](https://vatstack.com/articles/australian-business-number-abn-validation).

 ### European Union (VIES)